priyankaraghunathan15/boston-311-sql-case-study/README.md

 ### 6. Which 311 complaint types take the longest to resolve on average?

+This query finds the 10 complaint types that take the longest to resolve on average, considering only those with at least 100 requests.
+It helps highlight service areas with the greatest delays in resolution.

 **Result:**
 | Reason                                  | Total Requests | Avg Resolution Time (hrs) |
 |-----------------------------------------|----------------|----------------------------|